John Marshall: U.S. Secretary of State

-Nomination as Chief Justice
+U.S. Supreme Court

-With the Federalists divided between Hamilton and Adams, the Democratic-Republicans emerged victorious in the presidential election of 1800.
-However, Thomas Jefferson and Aaron Burr both received 73 electoral votes, throwing the election to the Federalist-controlled House of Representatives.
+With the Federalist Party divided between Alexander Hamilton and John Adams, the Democratic-Republican Party and Thomas Jefferson emerged victorious in the presidential election of 1800.
+Because Jefferson and Aaron Burr both received 73 electoral votes, the election was sent to the Federalist Party-controlled U.S. House of Representatives.
 Hamilton asked Marshall to support Jefferson, but Marshall declined to support either candidate.

 In the contingent election held to decide whether Jefferson or Burr would become president, each state delegation had a single vote.
 Under this rule, it turned out that neither party had a majority because some states had split delegations.
 Over the course of seven days, February 11–17, 1801, the House cast a total of 35 ballots, with Jefferson receiving the votes of eight state delegations each time, one short of the necessary majority of nine.
 On February 17, on the 36th ballot, Jefferson was elected as president.
 Burr became vice president.
-Had the deadlock lasted a couple weeks longer (through March 4 or beyond), Marshall, as Secretary of State, would have become acting president until a choice was made.

 After the election, Adams and the lame duck Congress passed what came to be known as the Midnight Judges Act.
 This legislation made sweeping changes to the federal judiciary, including a reduction in Supreme Court justices from six to five (upon the next vacancy in the court) so as to deny Jefferson an appointment until two vacancies occurred.

 In late 1800, Chief Justice Oliver Ellsworth resigned due to poor health.
 Adams nominated former Chief Justice John Jay to once again lead the Supreme Court, but Jay rejected the appointment, partly due to his frustration at the relative lack of power possessed by the judicial branch of the federal government.
 Jay's letter of rejection arrived on January 20, 1801, less than two months before Jefferson would take office.
 Upon learning of Jay's rejection, Marshall suggested that Adams elevate Associate Justice William Paterson to chief justice, but Adams rejected the suggestion, instead saying to Marshall, "I believe I must nominate you."

 The Senate at first delayed confirming Marshall, as many senators hoped that Adams would choose a different individual to serve as chief justice.
 According to New Jersey Senator Jonathan Dayton, the Senate finally relented "lest another not so qualified, and more disgusting to the bench, should be substituted, and because it appeared that this gentleman [Marshall] was not privy to his own nomination".
 Marshall was confirmed by the Senate on January 27, 1801, and took office on February 4.
 At the request of the president, he continued to serve as Secretary of State until Adams' term expired on March 4.
 Consequently, Marshall was charged with delivering judicial commissions to the individuals who had been appointed to the positions created by the Midnight Judges Act.
 Adams would later state that "my gift of John Marshall to the people of the United States was the proudest act of my life."